r-smashbros/setsudo/README.md

 # Setsudo
-Moderation and utility bot for the r/smashbros Discord server.
+Moderation and utility bot for the r/smashbros Discord server

 ## Self-hosting